djcsdy/app-publisher/.github/README.md

 ## Command Line and Options

-The following command line aguments and publishrc options are supported.
+The following command line arguments and publishrc options are supported.

 ### branch